The Village School for Children

-The Village School an independent coeducational day school, serving students ages 18 months to 14 years, located in the Borough of Waldwick, in Bergen County, New Jersey, United States.
-The Village School is a Montessori school for children ranging from toddler to Middle School.
-Its programs are based in the fundamental philosophy of Dr. Maria Montessori.
-It is one of the Montessori schools in New Jersey to serve students ranging up to fifteen years of age.
+The Village School is an independent coeducational day school, serving students from 18 months to 14 years, located in the Borough of Waldwick, in Bergen County, New Jersey, United States.
+The Village School is a Montessori school for children from toddler through middle school.
+Its programs are based on the fundamental philosophy of Dr. Maria Montessori.
+It is one of the Montessori schools in New Jersey serving students up to 15 years of age.

 As of the 2009–2010 school year, the school served 235 students, with 105 in pre-school and 129 in its Kindergarten through eighth grade program.
-There were 24 students in kindergarten, approximately 16 students per class in grades 1–3, and approximately 19 students per class in grades 4–8.
+The school had 24 students in kindergarten, about 16 students per class in grades 1–3, and about 19 students per class in grades 4–8.

 The Village School is the New Jersey satellite school for the Center for Montessori Teacher Education, in which individuals in North Jersey are trained as instructors in the Montessori pedagogical methodology.
-A number of teachers at the Village School have participated in this program as mentor teachers.
+Several teachers at the Village School have participated in this program as mentor teachers.